igorskyflyer/npm-common-types/README.md

 ### `DeepPartial<Type>`

-Constructs a type with all top-level and nested properties of `Type` set to optional.
+Constructs a type with all top-level and nested properties of the type `Type` set to optional.

 <br>